abentele/PhotosExporter/Readme.md

 The final step was to re-implement everything using Apple's latest programming language [Swift](https://developer.apple.com/swift/) and the [MediaLibrary Framework](https://developer.apple.com/documentation/medialibrary).
 The result is a very robust, performant and maintainable solution compared to the previous solutions.

+# Compilation
+You have checkout the project, open it in Xcode and compile it.
+You are free to customize the code to your needs, but it's not required.

 # Usage

 Currently the program doesn't have any arguments and no user interface.

-You have checkout the project, open it in Xcode, open `MainExporter.swift` and modify the parameters, most important `targetPath`.
+It will try to read a json config file from your Application Support directory.
+In case the config is not available the programm will create a default config file for you and print out information about where to save a customized config file from it.

 Be sure the target path is on a file system which supports hard links.
-You are free to customize the code to your needs, but it's not required.

 Then run the program with Xcode, or compile the project and use the executable to export your photos.